DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 # ANSIBLE HANDS-ON

-## Our task: Create a real-world LAMP stack for development using Ansible
+## Our task: Create a real-world LNMP stack for development using Ansible

 You will need: